lorenmh/plold/files/blog.md

 I also need to add a way to comment on blog posts or projects.

-Thank you for joining me on this commemorative *Hello World* blog post.
+Thanks for joining me on this first *Hello World* blog post.
 Now it's time to get back to work!